nestaenow/Article-For-Zuri/README.md

 # Article-For-Zuri
-This is an article on my goals I yearn to obtain before the end of the 8 weeks traning offered by
+This is an article on my goals I yearn to obtain before the end of the 8 weeks traning offered by <b>Zuri Internships</b>